NickESouter/neuro-impact-calculator/README.md

   * years_storage (int, optional): The number of years the data will be stored.
 Defaults to 5.
   * redundancy (int, optional): The redundancy factor for data storage (e.g., for backups).
 Defaults to 3.

+* Estimate computing energy consumption.
+This function estimates the energy consumption based on CPU hours, RAM usage, optional GPU hours, and a Power Usage Effectiveness (PUE) for High-Performance Computing (HPC).
+Arguments include:
+  * cpu_hours (float): Number of CPU hours used.
+  * ram_gb (float): Amount of RAM used in gigabytes.
+  * gpu_hours (float, optional): Number of GPU hours used.
+Defaults to 0.
+  * pue_hpc (float, optional): Power Usage Effectiveness for HPC data centers.
+Defaults to 1.56 (from Uptime Institute survey).

+## shiny_app.py

+This Python script is used to run the calculator dashboard, using the shiny app package.

 ## Running
 ### Requirements